pradyunsg/sphinx-inline-tabs/README.md

 ## Contributing

 sphinx-inline-tabs is a volunteer maintained open source project, and we welcome contributions of all forms.
-This is a fairly small package, and the development workflow is very similar to [Furo's development workflow](https://pradyunsg.me/furo/contributing/workflow/).

 The [Code of Conduct](CODE_OF_CONDUCT.md) applies within all community spaces.
 If you are not familiar with our Code of Conduct policy, take a minute to read the policy before starting with your first contribution.